silverstripe/cwp/docs/en/cwp-features/solr_search.md

 in any Solr index.

 Another important consideration is the potential for downtime during indexing of content to affect your website.
+If indexing a large number of documents it is advisable to upgrade to Medium or Large, as heavily trafficked Small instances may suffer from performance degradation during background indexing processes.
+If indexing documents on Small it's advisable to do so outside of normal business hours to ensure website performance is unaffected.

 Running `dev/tasks/Solr_Reindex` will invoke the following steps:

 * All existing indexed documents will be cleared from search.
 These documents will not be searchable until